Add-Ons

 Can I deploy AddOns outside of Upbound Crossplane?

-No, AddOns are a proprietary package format and are only available for control planes running in Spaces hosting environments in Upbound.
+No, AddOns are a proprietary package format and are only available for Upbound Crossplane (UXP) v2 and later.
+They are not compatible with upstream Crossplane.